alliebruck/zero-knowledge-authentication-library/README.md

 ## Team Project

-This project originated as a senior capstone completed by a four-person team.
+This project originated as a senior capstone completed by a three-person team.

 This repository serves as my portfolio version and highlights the portions of the project that I personally implemented and maintained.